pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 from *https://nmap.org/download.html*.

-You can scan a single computer by using the nmap command and the computer’s IP address.
+You can scan a single computer by using the nmap command and the computer's IP address.
 For example, if you have a computer with the IP address of 192.168.1.1 you can scan it with **nmap 192.168.1.1**.

 Nmap has a lot of options for scanning, such as a fast scan to determine what computers or devices are attached and a slow scan that checks every single networking port on a computer.
-It can also look at the responses to try to figure out the computer’s operating system.
+It can also look at the responses to try to figure out the computer's operating system.

 You can scan a range of addresses with the CIDR form to identify what computers are connected to a network.
 The nmap 192.168.1.0/24 command